igraugar/sofi-image/README.md

 | `"inpaint"` | A biharmonic reconstruction from the border of the segment, the most faithful and the most expensive |
 | `"background"` | The matching pixels of several training images, averaged over the draws |

-Every constant reads the statistic of the channel it is writing into rather than a value pooled over all of them.
+Every constant reads the statistics of the channel it is writing into rather than a value pooled over all of them.
 A pipeline that standardizes with the constants of a pretrained backbone leaves the channels centered on different values, so a pooled constant would neutralize one channel while introducing a visible cast in another.
 The two coincide when the image is grayscale.

 `"blur"` is the image counterpart of the `"linear"` operator of the time series package, since both remove the content of a segment while leaving the boundary continuous, and `"linear"` is accepted as an alias so that code written against one package reads the other. `"background"` assumes the images are registered, which radiographs of one protocol are and photographs of arbitrary scenes are not.